rodhfr/intelcpu-amdgpu-passthrough/README.md

 ## First, enable IOMMU on your bootloader
 Chances are your distro will use another booloader like grub, so search your parameters and be sure to do the next steps corretly for each bootloader.
 [Gentoo Wiki writes about grub bootloader config file ](https://wiki.gentoo.org/wiki/GPU_passthrough_with_libvirt_qemu_kvm)

-There is two ways of editing the bootloader the oficial way for POP-os with systemd-boot is to update via `sudo kernelstub -a "intel_iommu=on iommu=pt video=efifb:off"` more about `kernelstub --help`
+There is two ways of editing the bootloader the oficial way for POP-os with systemd-boot is to update via

+`sudo kernelstub -a "intel_iommu=on iommu=pt video=efifb:off"`

+More about [kernelstub](https://support.system76.com/articles/kernelstub/) `kernelstub --help`

 The Manual Way:
 1) Pop-OS 22.04 use systemd-boot so the config file will be into /boot/efi/loader/entries folder